 Turn your workforce into a true force.Let's talk.

-NEW YORK, NY – December 6, 2021 – LHH, a global career solutions and talent development company, released new data that reveals a looming worker wellness crisis globally.
-Nearly two years into the COVID-19 pandemic as jobs remain unfilled across key industries and skills shortages abound, workers are burned out and leaders are failing to recognise the signs and address the issue.
+NEW YORK, NY – December 6, 2021 – LHH, a global career solutions and talent development company, released new data that reveals a looming worker wellness crisis in the U.S. and globally.
+Nearly two years into the COVID-19 pandemic as jobs remain unfilled across key industries and skills shortages abound, workers are burned out and leaders are failing to recognize the signs and address the issue.

 The study from LHH and The Adecco Group, Resetting Normal: Defining a New Era of Work, was conducted among 14,800 workers across 25 countries and shows that 38% of workers globally have been suffering from burnout over the last 12 months, with 32% saying their mental health has declined as a result.
 The toll is the heaviest on younger workers, with 45% of Generation Z and 42% of Millennials reporting burnout.